Check your qualification is NQF approved

 Search the list of approved and former approved early childhood teaching, diploma and certificate III level qualifications on this page.
 The list also includes approved first aid, emergency asthma and anaphylaxis qualifications.
 The list it is easy to use but if you need some guidance read the how to search file.

 If you are an educator with a qualification that does not appear on the below list, you can apply to ACECQA for individual assessment.
 If you are a provider (e.g. university, VET provider) wanting to add a qualification to the below list, you can apply to ACECQA for this as well.
+A list of programs that have been submitted to ACECQA for assessment can be found at the Pending program assessment applications page.

 |Qualification Level||Awarding Institution||Qualification Name||Qualification Code||Date Awarded||Where Qualification is approved||Awarding Institution Country||Important Information|